 Planning and Budgeting

-First, identify the available resources for the event, including funding within your organization, possible co-sponsors (on and off-campus), individuals who can assist in finding speakers, entertainment, and supplies, and finally, potential locations for the event.
+First, identify the available resources for the event, including funding within your organization, possible co-sponsors (on and off-campus), individuals who can assist in finding speakers, entertainment, supplies and potential locations for the event.
 Then, finalize the structure of the planning committee and delegate clearly communicated responsibilities and follow-up deadlines.
-Be certain to obtain all necessary financial approvals from your governing board, group executive board, and adviser.
+Be certain to obtain all necessary financial approvals from your governing board, group executive board and adviser.

 It may be worth considering co-sponsoring the event with either another student group and/or a University office.
 Co-sponsorship can assist you in raising more funds, mobilizing more volunteers, and reaching a wider audience.
 Make sure, in advance, to put all agreements--most importantly financial agreements--in writing and to submit a copies to your Undergraduate Student Life adviser.
 Additionally, all funding for Barnard's student groups should be obtained by check in advance.